xzhang222/note_taking/README.md

 Handwritten notes are automatically saved upon closing the program.
 Use pdf button to export the notes in pdf format.

+Click eraser repeatedly to toggle between yellow and gray.
+Yellow: erase by points; gray: erase by strokes.

 Press escape key to quit the program.